ncatlab/nlab-content/pages/7/5/2/3/3257/content.md

 ## References

-* A 1993 [Usenet thread](http://groups.google.com/group/sci.math/browse_frm/thread/9f5ca96dc1a95ada/47a1bb21f6566547) may be the first public introduction of the contrast between 'natural' and 'canonical' by [[Jim Dolan]] (posting as 'Robert Scott'); see particularly posts 9&10.

-* A 2010 [MathOverflow question](http://mathoverflow.net/questions/19644/what-is-the-definition-of-canonical) about the meaning of 'canonical', with many different answers, including this one.

 An analogous notion for higher functors makes a prominent appearance in [[Chris Schommer-Pries]]'s work on [[FQFT]] with defects/[[bi-brane]]s.
 See _slide 81_ (the penultimate page) of:

 * [[Chris Schommer-Pries]], _Topological defects and classifying local topological field theories in low dimension_ ([pdf](http://sites.google.com/site/chrisschommerpriesmath/Home/Slides-MFO-6-11-09.pdf?attredirects=0))

 See [[holographic principle of higher category theory]] for more on that.

+On the terminology 'canonical', see:

+* A 1993 [Usenet thread](http://groups.google.com/group/sci.math/browse_frm/thread/9f5ca96dc1a95ada/47a1bb21f6566547) may be the first public introduction of the contrast between 'natural' and 'canonical' by [[Jim Dolan]] (posting as 'Robert Scott'); see particularly posts 9&10.

+* A 2010 [MathOverflow question](http://mathoverflow.net/questions/19644/what-is-the-definition-of-canonical) about the meaning of 'canonical', with many different answers, including this one.

 [[!redirects canonical map]]